 The strategic interests of the company may include among others – survival, growth, image, stock valuation, safety performance, and regulatory compliance.
 These interests are often interrelated and can probably be summed up in two or three major themes – financial, safety and security.

 During downturns, companies reduce cost.
 The expectation is that everyone will willingly look for ways to trim budgets.
-However, to do more with less introduces stress and fatigue, and may result in increased risk of incident or failure.
+However, to do more with less introduces stress and fatigue, and may result in an increased risk of incident or failure.
 Line managers deal in reality.
 They see the indicators and consequences clearly.

 So, when facing a strategic decision locally, ask yourself “If this decision is wrong, what are the consequences for the company?
 Will our image be affected on national or international news?
 Will our company be responsible for the loss of life of our employees or others?
 Would a breach in security place our company, stockholders, or customers at risk?”

 Answering these questions will not make your decision for you.
 However, they will help you recognize the strategic implications of decisions you are making locally.
-In the next article of this series, we will address implications of what strategic decisions can mean to you personally.
+In the next article of this series, we will address the implications of what strategic decisions can mean to you personally.